acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE4 - Add EFS and Update the LT.md

 This is critical data so .. ensure `Enable Automatic Backups` is enabled.
 for `LifeCycle management` leave as the default of `30 days since last access`
 You have two `performance modes` to pick, choose `General Purpose` as MAX I/O is for very spefific high performance scenarios.
-for `Throughput mode` pick `bursting` wich links performance to how much space you consume.
+for `Throughput mode` pick `bursting` which links performance to how much space you consume.
 The more consumed, the higher performance.
 The other option Provisioned allows for performance to be specified independant of consumption.
 Untick `Enable encryption of data at rest` .. in production you would leave this on, but for this demo which focusses on architecture it simplifies the implementation.
 Click `Next`